animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <td class="icon"><div class="title">
 Note
 </div></td>
-<td class="content">{sdg-acronym} makes a best effort to inform the user
+<td class="content">SDG makes a best effort to inform the user
 when the <code>Index</code> being ignored is significantly different in its definition from the existing <code>Index</code>.
-However, in order for {sdg-acronym} to accomplish this, it must be able to find the existing <code>Index</code>, which is looked up by using the GemFire API (the only means available).</td>
+However, in order for SDG to accomplish this, it must be able to find the existing <code>Index</code>, which is looked up by using the GemFire API (the only means available).</td>
 </tr>